Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Quantised vortices and the Pitaevskii profile

-with $\alpha=\mathrm{const}$.
-Far from the vortex we balance the first and fourth terms of \eqref{eq:PitaevskiiVortex}.
-Noting that $|1-R(r)| \ll 1$, we obtain exponential convergence to the asymptotic value $\sqrt{\rho_0}=1$.
-More generally, we solve \eqref{eq:PitaevskiiVortex} via the highly-accurate numerical method of \cite{Bustamante2015BiotSavart}.
-We plot the vortex profile $R(r)$ in figure \ref{fig:Romegaplot}.
+We plot the vortex profile $R(r)$ in Fig.\ \ref{fig:Romegaplot}.
 The characteristic radius over which the vortex heals to $\rho_0$ is the healing length $\xi \! \sim \!
-1/\sqrt{\rho_0}$, found by balancing the nonlinear and linear terms in \eqref{eq:NLS}.
+1/\sqrt{\rho_0}$, found by balancing the nonlinear and linear terms in Eq.\ \eqref{eq:NLS}.

-The velocity profile \eqref{eq:PitaevskiiVortex_u}, and the density profile obtained from \eqref{eq:PitaevskiiVortex}, are fixed for all isolated elementary vortices in an NLS system (as opposed the arbitrary profiles of vortices in classical fluids).
-For an ensemble of separated vortices, these profiles will become asymptotically correct as $r\to 0$.
+The velocity profile \eqref{eq:PitaevskiiVortex_u}, and the density profile obtained from Eq.\ \eqref{eq:PitaevskiiVortex}, are fixed for all isolated elementary vortices in an NLS system (as opposed the arbitrary profiles of vortices in classical fluids).
+For an ensemble of well-separated vortices, these profiles will become asymptotically correct as $r\to 0$.